RyanDaDeng/vue-recurrence-editor-component/README.md

 ## Installation

- This is not NPM distribution file, so you just need to copy/paste the file into your project and treat it as a normal vue component.
+ This is not a NPM distribution file, so you just need to copy/paste the file into your project and treat it as a normal vue component.

  The default CSS class is using bootstrap.

+ I will make it as a distribution package in the future with more advanced features.

 ## Usage